- Written by Dr.Mehmet Demircioglu

 In a stable patient, anxiety about future loss can be handled with planning.
 In an unstable patient, the same anxiety may be telling us that the timing is wrong.
 The difference is not the feeling itself.
 The difference is what the scalp, donor area, family pattern, and medical history show when they are assessed properly.

-When a patient says he is afraid of needing another surgery later, I do not dismiss that fear.
+When a patient is afraid of needing another surgery later, I do not dismiss that fear.
 Many patients may need more than one plan across life, especially if hair loss progresses.
 My role is to use the donor area with discipline so the patient is not left without options.

 How do I review anxiety before the surgery date?